Marlain Angelides: After Hi-5

 From 2005 to 2008, Marlain then continued singing rock with various bands in clubs and festivals around Greece, namely Volume (Christophoros Chrokides, Stephanos Demetriou, Dimitris Frosinis) and Dickens’ Zoo.
 With N.U.R.V. she played the popular European Music Day at Syntagma Square in Athens and the River Party in Kastoria.

 She also played the leading role in the West End Athens version of the musical Saturday Night Fever (Stephanie Mangano).

-She has collaborated with major artists in Greece, namely Greek rock star Vassilis Papakonstantinou in his concert tours of Greece and is currently touring Greece, Cyprus, USA, Europe and Africa with pop artist Michalis Hadzigiannis.
+She has collaborated with major artists in Greece, namely Greek rock star Vasilis Papakonstantinou in his concert tours of Greece and is currently touring Greece, Cyprus, USA, Europe and Africa with pop artist Michalis Hadzigiannis.

-Being a fan of cartoons, Marlain also lends her voice regularly to cartoon voice-over translations for Disney and DreamWorks playing a variety of characters from Mulan in Mulan II, to Lady Bug in James and the Giant Peach, the Soul Singer in Kronk's New Groove, Rita the Dog in Oliver & Company, the country-western singer Dixie dubbing the voice of Reba McEntire in Fox and the Hound 2, and many others.
+Being a fan of cartoons, Marlain also lends her voice regularly to cartoon voice-over translations for Disney and DreamWorks playing a variety of characters from Mulan in Mulan II, to Lady Bug in James and the Giant Peach, the Soul Singer in Kronk's New Groove, Rita the Dog in Oliver & Company, the country-western singer Dixie dubbing the voice of Reba McEntire in The Fox and the Hound 2, and many others.

 She created a collection of songs entitled Bedroom Rock.
 Her first performance as a solo act is live in various clubs at the moment in Athens.

 Her CD single "Being Blonde Today" was released in January 2011.